ch2isk4kos/javascript-algorithms-and-data-structures-notebook/03-Algorithms-and-Problem-Solving/02-mastering-common-patterns.md

 Say you had these 2 arrays as inputs:
 [1, 2, 3, 2] and [9, 1, 4, 4]

-They both have the same amount of elements so the first if statement passes
+They both have the same amount of elements (4) so the first if statement passes.

-The it loops through each element of the first array:
+Then it loops through each element of the first array:
 [1, 2, 3, 2]

 1 is the first element so that gets squared and checked to see